funcx-faas/helm-chart/README.md

 `deployed_values/values.yaml` - for example, the globusClient/globusKey values
 earlier in the install instructions.

-This is a recommended initial set of values to override:
+This is a recommended [TODO: by whom?] initial set of values to override:

 should I use the following values.yaml or the values.yaml I was told to make earlier? dedupe - and if this section is the values.yaml i should be using, move it up to